Simulating Open Quantum Systems Using Hamiltonian Simulations: Acknowledgements

 \section{Acknowledgements}

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator (ZD).
-Additional funding is provided by the Challenge Institute for Quantum Computation (CIQC) funded by National Science Foundation (NSF) through grant number OMA-2016245, and a Google Quantum Research Award (LL).
-LL is a Simons investigator in Mathematics.
-XL's research is supported by the National Science Foundation Grants DMS-2111221 and CCF-2312456.
-ZD and LL thank the Institute for Pure and Applied Mathematics (IPAM) for its hospitality in hosting them as long term visitors during the semester-long program ``Mathematical and Computational Challenges in Quantum Computing'' in Fall 2023.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Q11 National Quantum Information Science Research Centers, Quantum Systems Accelerator (ZD).
+Additional funding is provided by the Challenge Institute for Quantum Computation (CIQC) funded by the National Science Foundation (NSF) through Grant No. OMA-2016245 and a Google Quantum Research Award (LL).
+L.L. is a Simons investigator in Mathematics.
+X.L.'s research is supported by the NSF Grants No. DMS-2111221 and No. CCF-2312456.
+Z.D. and L.L. thank the Institute for Pure and Applied Mathematics (IPAM) for its hospitality in hosting them as long-term visitors during the semester-long program ``Mathematical and Computational Challenges in Quantum Computing'' in Fall 2023.